 With bushfire recovery projects up and running, we’re starting to yarn about ways to heal Country and community.

-GLaWAC’s approved governance structure on how we will have a strong Voice into Government regarding Fire Recovery and future Country Management:
+GLaWAC’s approved governance structure on how we will have a strong Voice into Government regarding Fire Recovery and future Country Management.
+Here are some key updates on where we are in the fire space.

 Forest Cultural Values and Uses